seanbreckenridge/ttally/README.md

   --help  Show this message and exit.

 Commands:
-  from-json   A way to allow external programs to save JSON data to the... generate    Generate the aliases! prompt      Prompt for every field in the given model
+  export      List all the data from a model as JSON from-json   A way to allow external programs to save JSON data to the... generate    Generate the aliases! prompt      Prompt for every field in the given model